NYSCF/ScaleFEx/README.md

 ### Example

-To see the output of ScaleFEx, execute the Jupyter Notebook provided with the code: **test_sample_dataset.ipynb**
+To see the output of ScaleFEx, execute the Jupyter Notebook provided in the "demo" folder with the code: **test_sample_dataset.ipynb**

 If you leave the parameters.yaml file as it is, the notebook will automatically compute scalefex on the provided data.
 The notebook already displays that same output.